 Failure to fill out the form correctly or hand it in within the timeline may lead to an unexcused absence.
-The request will be reviewed and approved if the Dean of Students has no serious concerns with the student missing classes.
-The request will be “not recommended/approved” if the Dean of Students has concerns that missing classes will be detrimental to the students.
-The request will be denied if the Dean of Students has serious concerns that missing classes will be detrimental to the students.
+The request will be reviewed and approved if the Director of Residential Life has no serious concerns with the student missing classes.
+The request will be “not recommended/approved” if the Director of Residential Life has concerns that missing classes will be detrimental to the students.
+The request will be denied if the Director of Residential Life has serious concerns that missing classes will be detrimental to the students.

 Missing courses, required meetings, sleeping in class, or being asked to leave a class may be considered unexcused absences.
 Arriving to class ten or more minutes late may also be classified as an unexcused absence.
 This should not be interpreted as a ten-minute grace period, as students are expected to be prompt.
 Teachers are not required to provide an opportunity to make up work missed due to unexcused absences.
 Unexcused absences are cumulative across all courses and required meetings.
 Unexcused absences reset each semester.
 The following procedures will be implemented each semester following any unexcused absence: